India

 Individual - Significant developments

-The optional alternate personal tax regime, devoid of any deductions or exemptions, has been made the default tax regime effective 1 April 2023.
-The tax rates under this regime have been revised.
-Further, a rebate of 100% income tax has been allowed for resident individuals where total income does not exceed 700,000 Indian rupees (INR), and a standard deduction of INR 50,000 has been allowed.
+The optional alternate personal tax regime, devoid of any deductions or exemptions, which was made the default tax regime effective 1 April 2023, continuous to be the default tax regime unless an individual chooses otherwise.
+Moreover, the tax rates under this regime have been revised.
+A rebate of 100% income tax has been allowed for resident individuals where total income does not exceed 700,000 Indian rupees (INR).
+The amount of the standard deduction available to a salaried taxpayer has been enhanced from INR 50,000 to INR 75,000.
 See the corresponding sections of India’s individual tax summary for details.

 The taxpayers who want to opt for the old tax regime have to specifically indicate this preference in the manner as prescribed.